Fluorescence in situ hybridization: Single-molecule RNA FISH

 Single-molecule RNA FISH, also known as Stellaris® RNA FISH or smFISH, is a method of detecting and quantifying mRNA and other long RNA molecules in a thin layer of tissue sample.
 Targets can be reliably imaged through the application of multiple short singly labeled oligonucleotide probes.
 The binding of up to 48 fluorescent labeled oligos to a single molecule of mRNA provides sufficient fluorescence to accurately detect and localize each target mRNA in a wide-field fluorescent microscopy image.
 Probes not binding to the intended sequence do not achieve sufficient localized fluorescence to be distinguished from background.

 Single-molecule RNA FISH assays can be performed in simplex or multiplex, and can be used as a follow-up experiment to quantitative PCR, or imaged simultaneously with a fluorescent antibody assay.
 The technology has potential applications in cancer diagnosis, neuroscience, gene expression analysis, and companion diagnostics.

-Fiber FISH
+FIBRE FISH

 In an alternative technique to interphase or metaphase preparations, fiber FISH, interphase chromosomes are attached to a slide in such a way that they are stretched out in a straight line, rather than being tightly coiled, as in conventional FISH, or adopting a chromosome territory conformation, as in interphase FISH.
 This is accomplished by applying mechanical shear along the length of the slide, either to cells that have been fixed to the slide and then lysed, or to a solution of purified DNA.
 A technique known as chromosome combing is increasingly used for this purpose.
 The extended conformation of the chromosomes allows dramatically higher resolution – even down to a few kilobases.
 The preparation of fiber FISH samples, although conceptually simple, is a rather skilled art, and only specialized laboratories use the technique routinely.